-Childhood hardships & health effects
+Childhood hardships and health effects

 Children who suffer through hardships have better long-term health if they have enough beneficial experiences also.